 Symptoms of ingrown hair include a raised red bump, a sore, itching, and discomfort.
 Sometimes, the hair will be noticeable under the skin, too.
 The usual culprit is improper or aggressive hair removal.
-Read on to find out how your shaving habits are causing ingrown hair.
+Read on to find out how your are causing ingrown hair.

 You Don’t Change Your Razor

 If you’re going to shave, make sure that you’re using a fresh, sharp razor.
 A study conducted at the University of California found that when the hair bends or interacts with the razor at a certain angle, it can chip the blade.

 Think about how old your shaver is.
 Disposable razors are generally good for three to 10 uses.
 A dull, old blade can cause ingrown hairs while a sharp razor cuts hair more effectively and promotes a smoother shave.
 The latter also protects you from razor bumps and irritation.

 You Don’t Prep Your Skin